Gekkio/gekkio.fi-hakyll/blog/2013-06-22-android-hacking-with-yw9300-introduction.markdown

 tags: Android, YW9300, hacking, Cyanogenmod
 ---

 I've spent a huge chunk of my free time this week on learning Android internals by tinkering with an Android device called YW9300.
 It's a reasonably cheap device with a powerful SoC (system-on-a-chip) called Exynos 4412 (officially "Exynos 4 Quad").
 This is the same chip that exists in every Galaxy S III phone, and is also used in some other Samsung and 3rd party products.
-My goal was to create a bootable custom ROM with Android 4.2 ("Jelly Bean"), because I was unsatisfied with the stock ROM supplied by the manufacturer (I'll explain later why). <del>I ended up failing my goal and bricking the device</del><del>, but</del> I thought I should share my experiences, so other people could use the knowledge I have gained, and avoid the mistakes I did._ (Update: I thought I had already tried it, but I managed to recover using an original update.zip!)_
+My goal was to create a bootable custom ROM with Android 4.2 ("Jelly Bean"), because I was unsatisfied with the stock ROM supplied by the manufacturer (I'll explain later why). <del>I ended up failing my goal and bricking the device, but</del> I thought I should share my experiences, so other people could use the knowledge I have gained, and avoid the mistakes I did. <ins>Update: I thought I had already tried it, but I managed to recover using an original update.zip!</ins>

 ## What exactly is YW9300?